iclr-blogposts/2025/_posts/2025-04-28-factual-validation-simplification.md

 ---
 layout: distill
 title: 'Factual Context Validation and Simplification: A Scalable Method to Enhance GPT Trustworthiness and Efficiency'
-description: 'As the deployment of Large Language Models (LLMs) like GPT expands across domains, mitigating their susceptibility to factual inaccuracies, or hallucinations, becomes crucial for ensuring reliable performance.
-This blog post introduces two novel frameworks that enhance retrieval-augmented generation (RAG): one uses summarization to achieve a maximium of 57.7% storage reduction, while the other preserves critical information through statement-level extraction.
+description: 'As the deployment of Large Language Models (LLMs) like GPT expands across domains, mitigating their susceptibility to factual inaccuracies or hallucinations becomes crucial for ensuring reliable performance.
+This blog post introduces two novel frameworks that enhance retrieval-augmented generation (RAG): one uses summarization to achieve a maximum of 57.7% storage reduction, while the other preserves critical information through statement-level extraction.
 Leveraging DBSCAN clustering, vectorized fact storage, and LLM-driven fact-checking, the pipelines deliver higher overall performance across benchmarks such as PubmedQA, SQuAD, and HotpotQA.
 By optimizing efficiency and accuracy, these frameworks advance trustworthy AI for impactful real-world applications.'
 date: 2025-04-28
 future: true
 htmlwidgets: true